 Presenters: Rick and Patti Brooks, Co-Owners of Brooks & Brooks, PC

 In this four-hour seminar, we'll cover best practices for land surveying businesses.
 We'll discuss the pros and cons of establishing your business as an LLC, PLC or Inc. We'll also cover how to set up business practices to optimize tax benefits, including managing large purchases and depreciation over time.
-We'll discuss employee relations and employee benefits and how how they impact running a successfull business.
+We'll discuss employee relations and employee benefits and how how they impact running a successful business.
 And we'll get into the nuts and bolts of crucial administrative tasks like communication, client relations, billing, and many more.

 Presenter: Cameron Poole, Associate, Poole Professional